-- A) The choice of materials for exterior walls and roofs; - B) The size of the extension relative to the plot, and to the height of other nearby buildings; - C) Layout within the plot; - D) Parking, in accordance with requirements of Policy 3H ; - E) The relationship with adjoining and nearby properties in terms of the impact on the amenity enjoyed by occupiers and the character of the area.
+- (A) The choice of materials for exterior walls and roofs; - (B) The size of the extension relative to the plot, and to the height of other nearby buildings; - (C) Layout within the plot; - (D) Parking, in accordance with requirements of Policy 3H; - (E) The relationship with adjoining and nearby properties in terms of the impact on the occupiers' amenity and the character of the area.

-Sustainable design features (e.g. sustainable drainage, porous/permeable surfacing for drives and domestic scale renewable energy) are encouraged where feasible, provided that they are incorporated into an overall design that complements the character of the area.
+Sustainable design features (e.g. sustainable drainage, porous/permeable surfacing for drives and domestic scale renewable energy) are encouraged where feasible, provided that they are incorporated into an overall design.